Montevideo: World Trade Center Montevideo

-The Towers Square, is an area of remarkable aesthetic design, intended to be a platform for the development of business activities, art exhibitions, dance and music performances and social place.
+The Towers Square, is an area of remarkable aesthetic design, intended to be a platform for the development of business activities, art exhibitions, dance and music performances and social places.
 This square connects the different buildings and towers which comprise the WTC Complex and it is the main access to the complex.
 The square contains various works of art, notably a sculpture by renowned Uruguayan sculptor Pablo Atchugarry.
 World Trade Center 4, with 40 floors and 53500 sqm of space is under construction as of 2010.

 Telecommunications Tower

 Torre de las Telecomunicaciones (Telecommunications Tower) or Torre Antel (Antel Tower) is the 158 m, 37-floor headquarters of Uruguay's government-owned telecommunications company, ANTEL, and is the tallest building in the country.
 It was designed by architect Carlos Ott.
 It is situated by the side of the Bay of Montevideo.
 The tower was completed by American Bridge Company and other design/build consortium team members on 15 March 2000.

 When its construction was announced, many politicians complained about its cost (US$40 million, plus US$25 million for the construction of the other 5 buildings of the Telecommunications Complex).
 Problems during its construction turned the original US$65 million price into US$102 million.